Cini Boeri sofa for Gavina Knoll Italy

 Designed / launched by whom/when: Italian architect Cini Boeri (b 1924 Milano) established her design studio in 1963.
 She designed this, the first of three ‘gradual seating systems’ for Knoll, in 1970.
 Cini knew Dino Gavina (1922-2007) a supporter of the modern design movement who produced designs for the Castiglioni brothers, Vico Magistretti and Mario Bellini.
 Knoll purchased Dino’s company Gavina SpA in 1968.

 Fabrication: hollow fibreglass frame in very dark brown glossed on ball castors (in very good condition for its age).
 Tan pleather has some scatches to seats only (hello cat !).

-Inspiration: 1970s Italian ‘brutalist’ design, rounded glossy modular frame, with built in shelves in the back.
-Upholstered in vegan friendly artificial leather.
-Fibreglass and pleather were innovative design materials of the 1970s.
+Inspiration: Italian ‘brutalist’ design, rounded glossy modular frame, with built in shelves in the back.
+Fibreglass and pleather were innovative design materials of the 1960s – 70s.